 For me, it looks like this: My relationship with God comes first.
 Because my spiritual health leads to my overall emotional and mental health, I know that I need to be healthy for myself in order to be healthy for my family.
 But a HUGE part of putting God first, is putting my family's needs first because God asks this of me in His word.
 Part of 1 Timothy 5:8 says, "But if anyone does not provide for his relatives, and especially for members of his household, he has denied the faith..."

 I could keep going, but you get the point.
 First, model these priorities for your kids.
-Them, talk about it.
-Say, "Hey, in order for me to be a good parent, I need to have a good marriage.
-That is a priority I have BEFORE parenting because it directly affects you kids."
+Then, talk about it.
+Say, "Hey, in order for me to be a good parent, we need to have a good marriage.
+That is a priority I have BEFORE parenting because it directly affects our parenting."